rodan/atlas430/README.md

 #### via *Code Composer Studio for Linux*

-import [this project](https://github.com/rodan/sigdup/tree/master/firmware) as an example. the reference library is expected to be symlinked or cloned into */opt/reference_libs_msp430/* while the compilation macros and the memory model are baked into the project's xml files - one needs to tweak them via *project properties* since this scenario is not using any of the provided Makefiles or scripts. compiling and debug as done via CCS.
+import [this project](https://github.com/rodan/sigdup/tree/master/firmware) as an example. the reference library is expected to be symlinked or cloned into */opt/reference_libs_msp430/* while the compilation macros, the memory model, compile includes are all baked into the project's xml files - one needs to tweak them via *project properties* since this scenario is not using any of the provided Makefiles or scripts. compiling and debug is done via CCS.

 #### via *Code Composer Studio for Windows*